STT-VITI-22/stt-pz-4/README.md

 * Understand how to use Jest spyOn
 * Setting up the testing environment
 * Build and run them
-* Code coverage must be mote than 90%
+* Code coverage must be more than 90%

 ### Getting started